lenskit/mooc.lenskit.org/documentation/getting-started.md

 # Getting Started with LensKit

-This page describes how to embed LensKit in an application.
+This chapter describes how to embed LensKit in an application.

 [lenskit-hello]: http://github.com/lenskit/lenskit-hello